bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Tidy 5e Sheet](https://github.com/sdenec/tidy5e-sheet) - D&D 5e Only.
 An alternative Character Sheet
 - [Token Bar](https://github.com/Kekilla0/TokenBar) - It populates an action bar for the token you have selected.
   - My pending pull request that makes the Token Bar use a more native UI https://github.com/Kekilla0/TokenBar/pull/20
+  - Note: May soon be replaced by [Token Action HUD](https://github.com/espositos/fvtt-tokenactionhud).
 - [Torch](https://foundryvtt.com/packages/torch/) - Adds a HUD button to toggle light of a specific radius.
   - Configure Settings (tab) > Module Settings > GM Uses Inventory